 We both have lost close family members and therefore understand the deep pain of loss and yet know the joy of the plan of salvation which promises future reunions with our loved ones.
 This recording is a testimony to the reality of eternal families.

-Jenny Oaks Baker: Kurt and I have been working together on albums for more than 20 years.
+Kurt Bestor and I have been working together on albums for more than 20 years.
 He is wonderful to work with.
 He understands my musical soul and truly writes music that allows my soul to sing.
 His music is really epic, emotional, riveting, spiritual, and deeply moving and I love how it always takes you on a journey that is completely fulfilling.

 He is also a great producer and thinks through everything so that our albums are very well conceived and the recordings go really smoothly.
 He is also a superb musician so our albums always end up sounding amazing.